 I sometimes wonder whether Neil and Chris fully comprehend and appreciate what they achieved with this album.
 When I first met the Boys in person after one of their concerts, Neil asked me what my favorite PSB album was.
 I told him without a moment's hesitation.
 "Oh," Neil smiled, "you're one of those," as if loving Very that much was vaguely cultish.
 Of course, maybe Neil was just being a bit facetious.
 After all, he was smiling when he said it.

 Well, maybe it is a little cultish.
 I loved Very then.
 I loved it when it first came out.
-And I love it still.
+I love it still.
 To be sure, there are many albums that I love.
 But this is one of the select few that I can honestly say that I'm deeply grateful for.
+And I'll always be grateful to the Pet Shop Boys for creating it.
 My life would have been poorer without it.

 All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2016 by Wayne Studer.
 All Rights Reserved.
 All lyrics and images are copyright © their respective dates by their respective owners.
 Brief quotations and small, low-resolution images are used for identification and critical commentary, thereby constituting Fair Use under U.S. copyright law.
 Billboard chart data are copyright © their respective dates by Nielsen Business Media, Inc.